cayleygraph/cayley/docs/Configuration.md

 ## Per-Database Options

-The `db_options` object in the main configuration file contains any of these following options that change the behavior of the datastore.
+The `store.options` object in the main configuration file contains any of these following options that change the behavior of the datastore.

 ### Memory